(Downloadable Schedule with Breakouts) |

 •Who should be making these decisions?

-•How this can lead to more efficient product development | Breakout 2: Realities of Color Management in Retail
+•How this can lead to more efficient product development

 Facilitators: Ken Butts (lead), Carol Revels, and Andrew Fraser